PayBas/RecentTopics/README.md

 - Spanish

 #### To do list
-- Implement the "show only unread topics" feature.
 - Add compatibility for topic prefixes and allow exclusion/inclusion based on predefined prefixes.

 ## Installation